 Alternately, smaller models typically have small rubber feet that usually do a great job of preventing vibrations.
 What’s more, some compressors also have wheels and handles, so you can drag them around.

-The CAT 1610SQ stands at just under 14 inches and is about 16 inches wide, as well as 13 inches deep.
-It’s supposed to only make 65 decibels of noise, which is fairly reasonable, in my opinion.
+The CAT 1P1060S stands at just under 14.7 inches and is about 12.5 inches wide, as well as 14.7 inches deep.
+It’s supposed to only make 56 decibels of noise, which is fairly good, in my opinion.
 However, the amount of noise it makes is closer to 30 decibels from about a foot away.
 So that’s about as quiet as a motor can be.

 Speaking of which, this machine runs on an oil-free electric motor, so it will require less maintenance.
 As I’ve said before, you’ll have to release the condensation after use, but not much else.
-This product features a 1.6-gallon tank and weighs in at about 35 pounds.
+This product features a 1-gallon steel tank and weighs in at about 30 pounds.
 The design incorporates a padded handle, which should make it fairly easy to take it from room to room if you’re doing home repairs.

 The design of the product is very clean and straightforward.
-The pressure gauge for the tank is on the left side of the front panel, with the regulator knob in the center and the regulator gauge on the right.
-There are also 2 quarter-inch universal quick connectors right above the regulator knob.
+The pressure gauge for the tank is on the top right side, with the regulator knob and the regulator gauge on the left.
+There is also a quarter-inch universal quick connector right next to the regulator knob.

-The motor is powerful enough at 1-horsepower induction while it’s running and 2 horsepower at peak performance.
-In optimal conditions, you should get about 3 cubic feet per minute at 40 PSI of pressure.
-However, if you need to power a 90 PSI tool, you’ll only have 2 CFM.
-The maximum pressure you’ll be able to get is 120 PSI, and the tank only takes about a minute to fill up thanks to the dual-piston pump.
+The motor is powerful enough at 0.6 horsepower at peak performance.
+In optimal conditions, you should get about 1.2 cubic feet per minute at 90 PSI of pressure.
+The maximum pressure you’ll be able to get is 120 PSI, and the tank only takes about a minute to fill up thanks to the single-piston pump.

 California Air Tools certainly have some of the quietest air compressors on the market, which is largely due to the brushless induction motors they use.
 When I was researching their roster of products, I decided that it would be best to feature one of the smallest units they offer.
 After all, smaller devices typically have smaller motors, so they tend to be quieter.
 However, the company has many other options to choose from.